HaxeFlixel/flixel-docs/documentation/03_resources/01-cheat-sheet.html.md

 * **myButton.label** is a `FlxText`, use `setFormat()` and `setBorderStyle()` to customise.

-## Sounds and Music
+## Sound Effects and Music
 With the stock `Project.xml`, simply place them in your project's `assets/music` and `assets/sounds` subfolders and they're ready to use.

-Sounds are usually in WAV format (44.1 kHz source).
+Sound effects are usually in WAV format (44.1 kHz source).

 Music must be in MP3 format (44.1 kHz source) for Flash, and OGG for everything else.
 To support both Flash and non-Flash platforms without bundling both formats in your output, you can replace the stock `<assets>` tag in your `Project.xml` with this: